chuckstack/chuckstack.github.io/src-ls/stack-architecture.md

 1. Linux
 1. PostgreSQL

 Both talents will become proficient in AI in their respective disciplines.
-Both talents are optimized to help [superclerks](./terminology.md#superclerk)automate their own roles (self-help).
+Both talents are optimized to help [superclerks](./terminology.md#superclerk) automate their own roles (self-help).

 <!-- TODO: this list needs help -->
 Here are the topics discussed on this page: